 The site is in South Dural in the Hornsby Shire Council (HSC) Local Government Area (LGA).
-It is immediately to the south of the Round Corner village on Old Northern Road.
-The locality is characterised as rural-residential fringe bordering the residential suburbs of Cherrybrook, Castle Hill and Glenhaven.
-The area is undergoing a gradual transition to an urban character focussed around the Round Corner retail and commercial centre.
+It is on the eastern side of Old Northern Road and on the southern side of Franlee Road, approximately 400 metres from the Round Corner retail and commercial centre.
+The area is characterised as rural-residential fringe bordering the residential suburbs of Cherrybrook, Castle Hill and Glenhaven.
+The area is undergoing transition to an urban character focussed around the Round Corner retail and commercial centre.